Successful Adoption Stories

 Have you adopted from CCS in the past?
 We’d love to hear how it’s going!
 Send us your adoption success stories (and photos!) to be featured in our #adoptionupdate series on social media or on our website.

-We have an #adoptionupdate from Rosanne who adopted Norman in May 2021!
-Rosanne came to CCS looking for a higher-needs cat who she could give a good home.
+We have an #adoptionupdate from Sandra who adopted Elizabeth (now Zoey) around 2012!
+They came to CCS looking for a cat that would be stable with a child in the home.

 Have you adopted from CCS in the past?
 We’d love to hear how it’s going!
 Send us your adoption success stories (and photos!) to be featured in our #adoptionupdate series on social media or on our website.

-While at the shelter, Cuddles was part of our Lonely Hearts Club—a group of cats our staff believes need extra help finding their forever homes.
+While at the shelter, Tyrion was part of our Lonely Hearts Club—a group of cats our staff believes need extra help finding their forever homes.
 These cats may be older, less eye-catching, have specific medical needs, or have simply been overlooked.
-Despite their challenges, we know they have so much love to give, and Cuddles is the perfect example of that!
-Thank you, Nadja, for recognizing how special Cuddles is!
+Despite their challenges, we know they have so much love to give, and Tyrion is the perfect example of that!
+Thank you, Crystal, for recognizing how special Tyrion is!

 Have you adopted from CCS in the past?
 We’d love to hear how it’s going!
 Send us your adoption success stories (and photos!) to be featured in our #adoptionupdate series on social media or on our website.